ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/09_revisiting_netcore_react/02_setting_up_our_web_app.md

 The second microservice in our stack is a stateless service.
 We want to be able to scale this independently, in other words launch as many pods as necessary, to handle our load.
 The best Kubernetes primitive to choose for this scenario is a `Deployment`, which will manage `ReplicationController`s for each rollout, which will manage the number of pods we have running.

-We can map our understanding of the docker-compose.yml we developed in our local environment, to our understanding of this primitive in Kubernetes.
+We can map our understanding of the `docker-compose.yml` we developed in our local environment, to our understanding of this primitive in Kubernetes.

-docker-compose.alt.yml
 ```
+$ cat docker-compose.alt.yml

 version: '3.4'

 services: